dd-web/opforu-client/README.md

 # OPforU Client

-Front end code for the OPforU project.
-Includes an intermediate back end for SSR and other benefits.
+Sveltekit client server

 ## Setup

-Check the opforu-server [`readme`](https://github.com/dd-web/opforu-server/blob/master/README.md) for information on starting the API server locally. it must be running in order to start the client locally.
+Check the opforu-server [`readme`](https://github.com/dd-web/opforu-server/blob/master/README.md) for information on starting the service server. it must be running in order for the client to make any requests.

-Once you've setup the API server and have it running, install the client dependencies with `npm install` and start the development server:
+Once the service server is up and running install the dependencies with `npm install` and start the sveltekit development server.

 ```bash
 npm run dev